mavryk-network/mavryk-protocol/docs/alpha/timelock.rst

 =========

-For more background information on time-locks and their uses, see `Timelocks <https://docs.tezos.com/smart-contracts/data-types/crypto-data-types#timelocks>`__ in the Tezos documentation.
+For more background information on time-locks and their uses, see `Timelocks <https://docs.tezos.com/smart-contracts/data-types/crypto-data-types#timelocks>`__ in the Mavryk documentation.

 Cryptographic design
 --------------------